mahgouba/inventoryMaster-2/replit.md

 ## Overview
 This is a full-stack inventory management system for managing inventory items with support for categories, versions, statuses, and image attachments.
 The system features an Arabic-first interface.
 Successfully migrated from Replit Agent to standard Replit environment with clean, organized codebase (30 pages, no duplicates).
 Features comprehensive vehicle inventory management, quotation system, bank management with database persistence, and multi-role user system.

-## Recent Changes (January 2025)
+## Recent Changes (August 2025)
-- ✅ Successfully migrated project from Replit Agent to Replit environment (August 2025)
+- ✅ Successfully migrated project from Replit Agent to standard Replit environment (August 2025)
-- ✅ Created PostgreSQL database and established secure connection with Neon database
+- ✅ Connected to external PostgreSQL database with proper SSL configuration
-- ✅ Successfully imported all data from data.base.json file, including 480 inventory items, 30 manufacturers, 116 categories, 263 trim levels, 17 users, and 10 banks
+- ✅ Fixed database connection fallback system (DatabaseStorage when DATABASE_URL available, MemStorage otherwise)
+- ✅ Modified database driver from Neon serverless to standard node-postgres for better compatibility
-- ✅ Database migration completed with all tables created and data populated
+- ✅ Database successfully connected with 480 inventory items and complete data structure
 - ✅ Application runs successfully on port 5000 with Express + PostgreSQL backend
-- ✅ All authentication and API endpoints working correctly
+- ✅ All authentication and API endpoints working correctly with external database
 - ✅ Full-stack inventory management system operational in Replit environment
-- ✅ Clean migration from agent environment to standard Replit with zero data loss
+- ✅ Clean migration completed with proper security practices (secrets management)
-- ✅ Removed import pages and list management components for cleaner system architecture
-- ✅ Successfully backed up complete database to Railway PostgreSQL (287KB backup with 480 inventory items, 30 manufacturers, 116 categories, 263 trim levels, 17 users, 10 banks)
+- ✅ Database schema created with all necessary tables (29 tables total)
-- ✅ Project ready for continued development and deployment
+- ✅ Project ready for continued development and deployment with persistent data storage

 ## User Preferences
 Preferred communication style: Simple, everyday language.